shahidulmahmood/netflix-data-pipeline-azure/Databricks_Notebooks/Gold/README_gold_layer.md

 # 🟡 Gold Layer – Delta Live Tables (DLT) for Final Trusted Netflix Data

-This README explains how to use **Delta Live Tables (DLT)** in Azure Databricks to build the Gold Layer in a Medallion Architecture.
+I will explain how to use **Delta Live Tables (DLT)** in Azure Databricks to build the Gold Layer in a Medallion Architecture.
 This layer provides fully cleaned, validated, and BI-ready Netflix datasets.

 ---